ECOR1051-WINTER2020-Team-121/Python_Image_Filter/P8-Tasks/README.txt

         of letter commands, each separated by a space.

-        - Open batch_sample.txt and enter, in a newline, the filename of an image file (.png, .jpg) located in directory Python_Image_Filter, a filename to save the produced result (.png, .jpg), and a series of letter commands, each separated by a space.
+        - Open batch_sample.txt and enter, in a newline, the filename of an image file (.png, .jpg) located in directory FilterIt , a filename to save the produced result (.png, .jpg), and a series of letter commands, each separated by a space.